fabric8io/fabric8-docker/README.md

 If you have docker installed you should be able to try it out via

-    docker run -P -d -t fabric8/fabric8
+    docker run -P -dt -e DOCKER_HOST=http://192.168.59.103:2375 fabric8/fabric8

+Where the value of DOCKER_HOST should be the URL (ideally http) where the docker container can access the [Docker Remote API](https://docs.docker.com/reference/api/docker_remote_api/) to be able to create/start/stop containers in docker.

-You can pass in various [environment variables](http://fabric8.io/#/site/book/doc/index.md?chapter=environmentVariables_md) to customise how a fabric is created or joined; or specify stand alone mode if required etc.
+You can pass in various [environment variables](http://fabric8.io/gitbook/environmentVariables.html) to customise how a fabric is created or joined; or specify stand alone mode if required etc.

 In addition, the Docker image allows you to override a few other things through environment variables: